 I’m not arguing we should shut it all town, like any tool there is an incredible amount of good that can be done with things like ChatGPT, but also a lot of bad, and I’m worried this is just going to further widen the divide between those who want to learn and grow for themselves, and those that just do the minimum possible and let others make their lives easy for no real personal gain except laziness.

 And perhaps most importantly, just because I asked an AI to paint something cool and I share it doesn’t mean I did that.
 It was trained on the work of someone that learned how to paint on their own, and the AI was created by someone else too.
-These tools aren’t going to make everyone instantly better at anything expect copying the hard work of others at nearly no cost to themselves.
+These tools aren’t going to make everyone instantly better at anything except copying the hard work of others at nearly no cost to themselves.
 If I submit a story or painting I had an AI generate I should get zero credit for producing that work.
 Selecting it or editing it… maybe, but that’s something else.

 That’s where this isn’t fair to those who have put in the time to learn their trade, the people that submit art in their own name that generated by an AI is not better than plagiarism since it wasn’t them that made it.